 Now it’s time to remove the portion of your vinyl or linoleum that was glued down.
 You’ll probably need to put your back into it, so work at a comfortable pace and take breaks whenever you need.

-Pro-Tip: If the adhesive is too hard to chip away if with a chisel or putty knife, fire up your heat gun.
+If the adhesive is too hard to chip away with a chisel or putty knife, fire up your heat gun.
 Apply it to the adhesive until it softens enough for you to peel back the flooring or continue chipping.